When you see that extra charge on your credit card bill, you might be asking yourself, “Why did Amazon charge me twice?”

 Amazon Prime Video, the e-commerce company’s on-demand streaming service, charges a fee that is separate from the fee imposed for an Amazon Prime subscription.

 So if you want to watch live streaming content from Prime Video, you need to pay extra.
-Therefore, don’t be surprised even if, despite the fact you’ve already paid for your Amazon Prime subscription, you might still get charged if you watched some videos on Amazon Prime.
+Therefore, don’t be surprised even if, despite the fact you’ve already paid for your Amazon Prime subscription, you might still see a charge on your bank statement if you watched some videos on Amazon Prime.

 After you feel more settled than startled, calmly contact Amazon customer service (more on this in the FAQ section, which is coming up shortly) or your issuing bank to discuss any charge disputes or missing refunds related to multiple charges.

 One advantage of contacting your issuing bank is that in case the problem lies with authorization hold problems, the bank is the most knowledgeable institution which can tell you why funds on your account may be unavailable and clarify how long they hold payment authorizations for online orders.

 In case you bought from a third-party seller (3P seller), contacting your bank or Amazon is still the best course of action, given that Amazon is the one who communicates to 3P sellers in case of charge disputes, which sometimes lead to chargebacks.